mrsarm/reqclient/README.md

 objects to handle the responses without blocking the execution, and **removes boilerplate configurations** on each
-request: base URL, time out, content type format, default headers, parameters and query binding in the URL, authentication, and error handling.
+request: base URL, time out, content type format, default headers, parameters and query formatting in the URL, authentication, and error handling.

 Also support **in-memory cache** of GET responses, and allows to